 - Jack, whose house is the nicest one on the street, is having a birthday party this weekend.

-The word should’ve is a contraction consisting of the two words should and have.
+The phrase “should’ve” is a contraction consisting of the two words should and have.
 Unfortunately, people mistakenly write it wrong on a consistent basis.
 Down below I have an example of the wrong way and the right way to use these.

-- WRONG: I should of went to the store today.
+- WRONG: I should of gone to the store today.

-- CORRECT: I should’ve went to the store today.
+- CORRECT: I should’ve gone to the store today.